SIGPLAN/SIGPLAN.github.io/Highlights.md

 ### Nomination Process

-As of 2024, committee considers papers published in POPL, PLDI, ICFP, OOPSLA, ASPLOS, and PPoPP, nominated from two sources:
+As of 2024, the committee considers papers published in POPL, PLDI, ICFP, OOPSLA, ASPLOS, and PPoPP, nominated from two sources:

 - **Committee**: The SIGPLAN Research Highlights Committee, working closely with the program chairs from the conferences they represent,